 Zom 100: Bucket List of the Dead – See why the anime stood out so much

-Although anime episodes are constantly being delayed, Zom 100: Bucket List of the Dead has become one of the most famous titles this season.
-Offering a unique and vibrant vision of a post-apocalyptic world, the anime stands out despite having a cliché and saturated theme.
+Although the anime episodes are constantly delayed, Zom 100: Bucket List of the Dead has become one of the most popular titles of this season.
+Offering a unique and vibrant vision of a post-apocalyptic world, the anime stands out even while tackling a cliché and overused theme.

 Zom 100: Bucket List of the Dead – See why the anime stood out so much